ATTENDANCE POLICY 2016

 All pupils whose attendance level falls below 90% will be subject to an action plan to support their return to full attendance.
 County could become involved with fast track meetings if attendance does not improve after a letter has been sent home.

 The action plan will include engagement with all parties who can support the pupil’s attendance.

 A Welcome Back

 It is important that on return from an absence all pupils are made to feel welcome.
 This should include ensuring that the pupil is helped to catch up on missed work and brought up to date on any information that has been passed to the other pupils.

 The school will use the following system to reward pupils who have good or improving attendance.
-Certificates for 100%, 99% and 98% attendance each term and weekly whole class reward for the best attendance.
+Certificates for 100%, attendance each 1/2 term.

 Categorisation of Absence